tiprankstipranks

 We have never paid dividends on the Common Shares.

 We have not paid dividends on the Common Shares to date, and we may not be in a position to pay dividends for the foreseeable future.
 Our ability to pay dividends with respect to the Common Shares will depend on our ability to successfully develop one or more properties and generate earnings from operations.
 Further, our initial earnings, if any, will likely be retained to finance our operations.
-Any future dividends on Common Shares will depend upon our earnings, our then-existing financial requirements, and other factors, and will be at the discretion of our Board of Directors.
+Any future dividends on Common Shares will depend upon our earnings, our then-existing financial requirements, and other factors, and will be at the discretion of our Board.

 Accounting & Financial Operations - Risk 2